 It is often argued that schools should provide education on parenting skills to young individuals.
-While some people believe that it would be beneficial, others disagree with this notion.
-In this essay, I will discuss both sides of the argument and provide my own opinion on the matter.
+In this essay, I will agree with the proposition.
 Additionally, I will highlight the essential skills required to be a good parent.

 To be a good parent, one should possess several skills.
 First, good communication skills are essential to be able to communicate with children effectively.
 Secondly, parents should have patience and understanding to deal with their children’s emotions and behaviour.
-Thirdly, it is important to provide a safe and nurturing environment for children to grow and learn.
 Additionally, parents should have a good knowledge of child development, health, and nutrition to provide proper care to their children.

 In conclusion, teaching parenting skills in schools can be highly beneficial for young individuals who are soon-to-be parents.
 The essential skills required for good parenting include good communication, patience, providing a safe environment, and having knowledge of child development, health, and nutrition.

 While the idea of teaching young people how to be good parents may seem appealing, I believe it is not a suitable role for schools to take on.
 Parents and caregivers have the primary responsibility for teaching their children how to be responsible and caring individuals, including how to raise children of their own in the future.
 Moreover, the skills necessary for effective parenting are diverse and complex, making it difficult for schools to provide comprehensive instruction.